Office of Transition Initiatives

 The Office of Transition Initiatives (OTI) is a branch of the USAID's Bureau for Democracy, Conflict, and Humanitarian Assistance (DCHA), created in 1994 to "bridge the gap between emergency disaster relief programs and long-term development assistance".

-As of 2009, the program had regular appropriations averaging $40-$60 million annually.
-The organization has faced criticism for taking "opportunistic, short-term, and often overtly political activities" to preserve US interests abroad.
+In 2020, the program had outlays averaging approximately $100 million annually.

 History

 Lawrence Eagleburger, former Secretary of State under President George H. W. Bush, urged USAID during the Cold War to find ways to move more quickly to address foreign policy priorities in order to stay relevant to national security decision-making.
 Incoming USAID Administrator J. Brian Atwood, three months after being confirmed, sent a proposal to establish a USAID Office of Crisis and Transition Management, which United States Congress approved.
 Congress approved language enabling OFDA funds being used for "reconstruction" and earmarked $10 million funds to be used for "transition" activities.

 The Office of Transition Initiatives was officially formed in 1994 in order to provide emergency disaster relief programs and long-term development assistance.
 "Transition programs" were launched in Angola and Haiti that year.

 Funding reached $60 million by 2000.
 In 2001, Congressional appropriators established a separate budgetary line item for "Transitional Initiatives", which were to be used to "support transition to democracy and long-term development of countries in crisis", including "assistance to develop, strengthen, or preserve democratic institutions and processes, revitalize basic infrastructure, and foster the peaceful resolution of conflict".

 In the years following the September 11 attacks, funding for the OTI ballooned, reaching nearly $300 million by 2005.
 Funding sharply fell in the subsequent years, but remained higher than pre-9/11 levels.

 The stated mission of the OTI is "to support U.S. foreign policy objectives by helping local partners advance peace and democracy in priority countries in crisis.
 Seizing critical windows of opportunity, OTI works on the ground to provide fast, flexible, short-term assistance targeted at key political transition and stabilization needs".